 Against the background of a disastrous drought in 1974, SOS Children's Villages started its activities in Ethiopia.
 The organization quickly became aware of the suffering of thousands of abandoned and orphaned children in the country and started working in Makalle.
 One of Africa's poorest nations

 At present there are seven SOS Children's Villages, six SOS Youth Facilities, seven SOS Kindergartens, six SOS Hermann Gmeiner Schools, three SOS Vocational Training Centres, seven SOS Social Centres and five SOS Medical Centres in Ethiopia.

-For just $36/month you can sponsor a child in Ethiopia and help provide an orphaned or abandoned child with:
+For just $36/month you can sponsor a child in the Ethiopia and help provide an orphaned or abandoned child with: